tejaskenjale/Wine-quality-prediction-aws/README.md

 ## Parallel Training Implementation: - ##
 ---------------

-- Item 1 Cluster Creation: - We will create 1 cluster with 5 nodes where 1 node will act as master node and others will be slave nodes.
+- Cluster Creation: - We will create 1 cluster with 5 nodes where 1 node will act as master node and others will be slave nodes.

-- Item 1 File uploading on S3 bucket: - After cluster creation S3 bucket will be auto generated.
+- File uploading on S3 bucket: - After cluster creation S3 bucket will be auto generated.
 Here we will upload Training.py file and the dataset.

-- Item 1 Now we will pull the stored files from S3 bucket to the master node by connecting to the master node (Using following commands).
+- Now we will pull the stored files from S3 bucket to the master node by connecting to the master node (Using following commands).

 		aws s3 cp s3://aws-logs-877244108283-us-east-1/elasticmapreduce/j-38II9TYTEUBU5/TrainingDataset.csv ./
     	aws s3 cp s3://aws-logs-877244108283-us-east-1/elasticmapreduce/j-38II9TYTEUBU5/ValidationDataset.csv ./
     	aws s3 cp s3://aws-logs-877244108283-us-east-1/elasticmapreduce/j-38II9TYTEUBU5/Training.py ./

-- Item 1 Now we will make these files available to other slave nodes(Using following commands). hadoop fs -put TrainingDataset.csv hadoop fs -put ValidationDataset.csv
+- Now we will make these files available to other slave nodes(Using following commands). hadoop fs -put TrainingDataset.csv hadoop fs -put ValidationDataset.csv

-- Item 1 Type “ls” and hit enter you will find all the files stored in it.
+- Type “ls” and hit enter you will find all the files stored in it.

-- Item 1 Install all the required libraries by storing it in “requirements.txt”(We’ve already uploaded it in S3 bucket) and running the following command. pip install -r requirements.txt
+- Install all the required libraries by storing it in “requirements.txt”(We’ve already uploaded it in S3 bucket) and running the following command. pip install -r requirements.txt

-- Item 1 Scala Installation on master node: -
+- Scala Installation on master node: - wget https://downloads.lightbend.com/scala/2.12.4/scala-2.12.4.rpm
-			wget https://downloads.lightbend.com/scala/2.12.4/scala-2.12.4.rpm
 			sudo yum install scala-2.12.4.rpm

-- Item 1 Spark Installation: -
+- Spark Installation: -
 			wget https://dlcdn.apache.org/spark/spark-3.3.1/spark-3.3.1-bin-hadoop3.tgz
       sudo tar xvf spark-3.3.1-bin-hadoop3.tgz -C /opt
       sudo chown -R ec2-user:ec2-user /opt/spark-3.3.1-bin-hadoop3
       sudo ln -fs spark-3.3.1-bin-hadoop3 /opt/spark

-- Item 1 Let’s run the Training.py using: -
+- Let’s run the Training.py using: -
-- Item 1 spark-submit Training.py
+- spark-submit Training.py

 ## Predicting the wine quality on single machine: - ##
 ---------------

-- Item 1 Create new ec2 instance and connect to it.
+- Create new ec2 instance and connect to it.
-- Item 1 Install python, Java, Spark, Scala, and all the required dependencies.
+- Install python, Java, Spark, Scala, and all the required dependencies.
-- Item 1 The trained model will get store in S3 bucket lets copy it from S3 to ec2 instance: -
+- The trained model will get store in S3 bucket lets copy it from S3 to ec2 instance: -

       aws s3 cp s3://aws-logs-766621730595-us-east-1/elasticmapreduce/j-1CPN0XQGUGAEC/trainingmodel.model ./ --recursive

-- Item 1 Now Unzip the model and move the contents to the new folder which we will be creating now: -
+- Now Unzip the model and move the contents to the new folder which we will be creating now: -

     tar -xzvf model.tar.gz
     mkdir model
     mv data<downloaded file> model<model folder>
     mv metadata<downloaded file> model<model folder>

-- Item 1 Update the path Environment: -
+- Update the path Environment: -

       vim ~/.bash_profile
       copy following lines into file and then save it